 Experience shows that there has been only a handful of national cases appraising the notion of joint dominance in the context of an oligopolistic market setting.
-In fact, only eight such cases were notified by NRAs to the EU Commission in the period 2004-2012, and half of those notified cases did not finally enter into force.
-This seems to suggest that the way in which this type of analysis should be undertaken may still be unclear for some NRAs when seeking to address non-competitive outcomes in such instances.
+In fact, only eight such cases were notified by NRAs to the EU Commission in the period 2004-2012, and half of those notified cases did not finally entered into force.
+This seems to suggest that NRAs may face a high burden of the proof when seeking to address non-competitive outcomes in such instances.
 It further shows that, to a certain extent, the assessment of joint dominance in electronic communications markets remains largely unchartered territory for most NRAs, particularly where oligopolistic dynamics are being observed, even though it must be said that oligopolisation is not necessarily conducive to joint dominance.

-This section looks into the regulatory framework for oligopoly analysis and regulation as well as the most relevant judgements of the General Court16 and Court of Justice17 with respect to the finding of joint dominance.
+This section looks into the regulatory framework for oligopoly analysis and regulation as well as the most relevant judgements of the General Court15 and Court of Justice16 with respect to the finding of joint dominance.
 These cases and judgements are taken into account by the EU Commission and NRAs when assessing joint dominance.